We fund services provided in NHS England through two distinct streams:

 - the service is not provided elsewhere in NHSScotland

 Funding decisions are made on an individual referral basis by a virtual panel within our National Services Division (NSD).
-The panel includes the Medical Director, National Medical Adviser, Nursing and Quality Adviser, and NSD Director.
+The panel includes the Medical Director, National Medical Advisers and Nursing and Quality Adviser.

 Referring clinicians in NHSScotland maintain ongoing clinical contact with the patient and the specialist centre.
 This ensures that any care that can be offered in Scotland, either by repatriation of the patient or under a shared care arrangement, is provided.